medical-ai-researcher/E-GACT/README.md

    [![Open in Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1AroQ5a6Il4cyYqf21RW21rxwGuhp4wYB)
 2. Ensure the Hardware Accelerator is set to **T4 GPU** (`Runtime -> Change runtime type`).
 3. Click **`Runtime -> Run All`**.
-4. The script will autonomously fetch the raw clinical cohorts, perform strictly inductive leakage-free graph construction, train the E-GACT architecture, and output the ROC-AUC benchmarks alongside high-resolution Explainable AI (XAI) figures.
+4. The script will autonomously fetch the raw clinical cohorts, perform strictly inductive leakage-free graph construction, train the E-GACT architecture, compute Neighbourhood Influence Scores (NIS), and output the ROC-AUC benchmarks alongside high-resolution Explainable AI (XAI) figures.

+> **📝 Editorial Note on Colab Constraints:** The results reported in the main manuscript (Tables 2 & 3) are derived from a rigorous 5-fold stratified cross-validation on a dedicated high-resource cluster (RTX 4090).
+To satisfy Colab's free-tier GPU time limits ($\leq 30$ min) and RAM constraints (15GB), this reproducibility notebook utilises a single 80/20 stratified split and reduces the FAISS HNSW inference parameter to $M=16$ (instead of $M=32$).
+Results obtained here closely approximate, but may marginally differ from, the tabled 5-fold figures.

 ---